canweriotnow/octopress/source/_posts/2012-05-18-un-pythonic-for-fun-and-profit.markdown

 ### Finally...

 Well, there was more I was planning to cover, but this post is long enough as it is.
 I'll probably do a follow-up at some point in the future.
-If you think I'm completely wrong, or just wrong on any of the points here, tell me why (nicely, please) in the comments.
+If you think I'm completely wrong, or just wrong on any of the points here, tell me why (preferably civilly) in the comments.